fabf28/urlShortner/README.md

  8. You can now run the postman collection for testing or run each request in the collection individually.

 **Notes**
-- For the sake of simplicity, I committed the secret key in the .env file and didn't hardcoded the database details in the /config/db.ts but I understand this isn't indeustry practice.
+- For the sake of simplicity, I committed the secret key in the .env file and didn't hardcoded the database details in the /config/db.ts but I understand this isn't indesstry practice.
 - Running npm run setup prints a url alias for testing.
 Manually add this into the request called "Admin Analytics - Action Needed" for best results.
 - The postman collection is not the api documentation and is rather just for testing.